Blog

 Written by Pointer & Buelna, LLP.
 Lawyers For The People, reviewed by Adanté Pointer

 Find out the difference between Civil Rights vs Civil Liberties.
-Civil liberties are protections against undue government interference or intrusive and inappropriate action: whereas, civil rights protect you against discrimination and similar action.
+Civil liberties are protections against undue government interference or intrusive and inappropriate action, whereas civil rights protect you against discrimination and similar action.
 In today’s world, knowing your rights, including your civil liberties, is the key to standing up against injustice.

 Whether you are facing discrimination or have been a victim of police brutality, knowledge is power.
 At Pointer & Buelna, LLP, our team of California civil rights lawyers is deeply passionate about empowering our clients and the community at large.